m-manu/rsync-sidekick/README.md

 	[destination-dir]   Destination directory

 flags: (all optional)
   -x, --exclusions string            path to file containing newline separated list of file/directory names to be excluded
                                      (even if this is not set, files/directories such these will still be ignored: $RECYCLE.BIN, desktop.ini, Thumbs.db etc.)
   -h, --help                         display help
       --list                         list files along their metadata for given directory -s, --shellscript                  instead of applying changes directly, generate a shell script (this flag is useful if you want 'dry run' this tool or want to run the shell script as a different user)
+  -p, --shellscript-at-path string   similar to --shellscript option but you can specify output script path
-  -v, --verbose             generates extra information, even a file dump (caution: makes it slow!)
+                                     (this flag cannot be specified if --shellscript option is specified) -v, --verbose                      generates extra information, even a file dump (caution: makes it slow!)
-      --version             show version
+      --version                      show application version (v1.5.0) and exit

 More details here: https://github.com/m-manu/rsync-sidekick
 ```